arnaud-ma/Cubiomes.jl/README.md

 - **Readability and ease of use**: Julia is a high-level language, which makes the code easier to read and understand.
 Of course to be fast, it is sometimes necessary to write more complex code, but if it is simply to use an API (like the one of Cubiomes), it a very easy Python-like language.

-- **Performance**: Julia is almost as fast as C. For this case, it is in fact faster because is it very easy to parallelize the code or to easily know where the bottlenecks are with the built-in profiler.
+- **Performance**: Julia is almost as fast as C. For this case, it is in fact faster because uh so actually I don't know why lol but i always measure 2-3x speedup.

 ## Installation